signalapp/ringrtc/BUILDING.md

     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

-We need to use Rust 1.41.1 for now to maintain support for 32-bit clients.
+We currently use Rust 1.44.1 for official builds, but any recent stable version should work.

-    rustup toolchain install 1.41.1
+    rustup toolchain install 1.44.1
-    rustup default 1.41.1
+    rustup default 1.44.1

 #### Android